 Tektonik, a fun and immersive multimedia experience that offers an overview of the geological and heritage features of Percé, will introduce visitors to 23 geosites anchored by majestic Percé Rock.
 Come and listen to the legends whispered by stones for millions of years.
 You can travel back in time to meet Agathe, a mysterious fortune-teller, while witnessing the spectacular formation of legendary Percé Rock.

 A network of 18 km (11 mi.) of hiking trails is available for visitors seeking spectacular views and physical activity.
-From a magical forest to a cave via a crevice and the surveyors’ trail, see Percé from another angle and observe interesting geological phenomena.
+From the Magic Forest to a cave via a crevasse and the surveyors’ trail, see Percé from another angle and observe interesting geological phenomena.
 Along the way, you can rest on benches and admire the view from various lookouts.
 Most of the trails are intermediate level.
 See a map of the trails.

 You can also participate in guided hikes with qualified guides to discover 500 million years of Earth’s history.
 Two different hikes that last about 1.5 hours each are offered to introduce you to the captivating geological history of Percé.